geoneric/PathwaysGenerator/documentation/glossary.rst

    tipping point
       A moment in time or a condition that will render an :term:`action` or a :term:`sequence of actions <sequence>` as ineffective.
 Tipping points are unique per :term:`study`.
-Under the same scenario and applying the same actions often different tipping points have to be used, when applied to different regions of the world.
+Under the same :term:`scenario` and applying the same actions often different tipping points have to be used, when applied to different regions of the world.

       Examples: